mushroom4code/akimbo_dev/wp-content/plugins/shortpixel-image-optimiser/readme.txt

     <a href="https://shortpixel.com/cli-docs">https://shortpixel.com/cli-docs</a>

 = How does resizing work? =
-    If you choose the option to resize your images then the featured image can be resized to a predefined size while keeping its aspect and proportions intact.
-The associated thumbs won't be resized
+    If you choose the option to resize images on your site, then the featured image can be resized to a predefined size while keeping its aspect and proportions intact.
+The associated thumbs won't be resized.
     Using this option you can safely upload original images safely without needing to apply any pre-processing to make them smaller.

 = Will ShortPixel work if my website is using CloudFare? =
     Absolutely!
-Sometimes you'll need to make sure you whitelist some IPs, just <a href="http://shortpixel.com/contact">contact us</a> and we'll assist you with that.
+Sometimes you'll need to make sure you whitelist some IPs, just <a href="https://shortpixel.com/contact">contact us</a> and we'll assist you with that.

 = I’m stuck.
 What do I do? =